deragon/autopoweroff/README.md

 #   computer should not take action if any of the hosts declared here is
 #   still up (responding to ping).

+# disks parameter (list of disknames , separated by commas):
+#
+#   Here you list the list of disknames your machine is dependant, i.e. this
+#   computer should not shutdown if any of the disks declared here is
+#   still active.
+[DISKS]
+disks=

 [RESOURCES]
 CpuPercentage=Disabled